metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

 }
 ```

 `MetabaseProvider` also supports `pluginsConfig`.
+You can use `pluginsConfig` to customize the SDK behavior.
+Currently we only allow configuring `mapQuestionClickActions` which lets you add custom actions or remove Metabase default actions.

-Currently we only allow configuring `mapQuestionClickActions`, but we'll support more plugins in next releases.
+We'll support more plugins in next releases.

 ```jsx
 // You can provide a custom action with your own `onClick` logic.